cosmoart/Easybank-landing-page/README.md

 # Easybank landing page

+A small landing page to practice Tailwind, React and responsive.
 This is a solution to the [Easybank landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/easybank-landing-page-WaUhkoDN).

 [Solution][solution-url] .
 [Live Page][live-page]